-Since acquiring each of our underground mines in South Africa, we have been operating in mature caves, where the existing block of ore to be mined has been nearly depleted.
+Since acquiring each of our underground mines in South Africa, Petra has been operating in mature caves, where the existing block of ore to be mined has been nearly depleted.

 Once the majority of the ore in one block has been removed, waste from the side walls of host rock will start to fall into the cave and subsequently report to the drawpoints, thereby heavily diluting the material being extracted.
 This means that the overall diamond content per tonne mined (“grade”) is much lower than that of the pure kimberlite ore.